FAQs

 In response to feedback from PCL users, we created case presentation outline for your call that we hope will be helpful when preparing for your consultation and in presenting the case to the PCL psychiatrist.
 This format is meant as a guide that can help you get to the heart of the matter quickly, maximize time when you have the psychiatrist on the line, and it mimics what many providers are taught in their formal training about presenting a clinical case.

 As part of the PCL intake, we will collect basic demographic information about the patient before the actual consult begins.
-Most of the questions are reporting requirements as determined by the Washington State Health Care Authority.
+Most of the questions are reporting requirements as determined by the Washington State Health Care Authority, the entity which monitors the PCL.
 The more information you have about the patient the better, but we will assist you using whatever information you have.
 See our intake form, case presentation outline and sample case presentations and example calls to learn more.

 Yes.
 Support staff can call us to schedule a consult later in the week and/or to provide intake information.
-We will keep the intake information in our system for one week at which time it will be marked as an incomplete call and deleted.
+We will keep the intake information in our system for one week at which time it will need to be marked as an incomplete consultation and deleted.

 We ask that if the goal of the call is to get specific medication recommendations that the prescriber call us directly since these conversations require a comprehensive knowledge of the patient’s medical history and other risk factors.

 Taking notes is not necessary, though you certainly may.
-After the call, the UW psychiatrist you spoke with will send you written documentation of the recommendations via an email from PCLWA@uw.edu, typically within 1 business day of your consultation.
+After the call, the UW psychiatrist you spoke with will send you a deidentified, written summary of the recommendations via email from PCLWA@uw.edu, typically within 1 business day of your consultation.

 There is no limit to how many times you can call the PCL.
 If you call more than once about the same patient, it is helpful for the navigator to know when you called before so we can refer to previous recommendations you may have been given.